ChrisBeeley/notebook/content/docs/goldacre_review/nottshc.md

 # bookSearchExclude: false
 ---

-# Nottinghamshire Healthcare NHS Trust
+# What should Nottinghamshire Healthcare NHS Trust do

 Nottinghamshire Healthcare NHS Trust (NHC) is part of an [analytically able ICS](https://healthandcarenotts.co.uk/) and employs three analytical teams with good working relationships: Applied Information, Performance, and CDU data science.
 The teams combine expertise in data curation and management, performance and quality surveillance, and data science methods and analytical pipelines.